A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: Discussion

-Overall, a view of the biological brain as being a gestalt continuously (and significantly) updated by every experience is, at least, scientifically evocative, and not contradicted by the neuroscience of learning.
+Finally, with regard to humans, a view of the biological brain as a gestalt being continuously updated by literally every experience is, at least, scientifically evocative, and not contradicted by the neuroscience of learning.
 E.g., place fields can develop in a single trial \cite{bittner2017behavioral}, and significant plasticity can occur over seconds \cite{chaloner2022multiple}; even the Overfitted Brain Hypothesis hypothesizes that dreams may have evolved to combat daily overfitting \cite{hoel2021overfitted}.
+It may indeed be that every experience must leave a trace for it to be an experience at all.

 Consider the difference between how humans and LLMs conduct a conversation: for us humans, each conversation necessarily relies on continual learning to provide context about what has just been said.
 For the LLM, the whole conversation is stored verbatim externally and is continually being fed in the format of [input $(x, \text{history})$] as part of each new prompt itself.
 Humans, meanwhile, don't need to be prompted with the entire conversation just to add the next remark.